How to Load a Configuration File

 function multiple times.
 If elements

 with the same keys appear in the files, they will be overwritten (or merged in the case of arrays).
-A later
+The file added

-The last step is to create a DI container:
+The final step is to create the DI container:

 $container = $configurator->createContainer();

-And it will already create the desired objects for us.
+And this will create the desired objects for us.
 For example, if you are using the configuration for Nette Database, you can ask it to create database connections:

 $db = $container->getByType(Nette\Database\Connection::class);